import codecs

 self.date_format = self.VALID_DATE_FORMATS[self.date_format]

-if hasattr(self, 'start_requests'):
+if hasattr(self, "start"):

 if path:

-self.start_requests = add_path_components(self.start_requests, path)
+self.start = add_path_components(self.start, path)

 if self.query_string_parameters:

-self.start_requests = add_query_string(self.start_requests, self.query_string_parameters)
+self.start = add_query_string(self.start, self.query_string_parameters)

 self.filter_arguments = {

-'from_date': from_date,
+"from_date": from_date,

-'until_date': until_date,
+"until_date": until_date,

-'path': path,
+"path": path,

 }